Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 Online Shopping by Generation

-Consumers born between 1965 and 1980 (usually classified as Generation X) are most likely to shop online on a daily or weekly basis while shoppers born between 1997 and 2012 (Generation Z) are the least likely to shop online at all.
+Consumers born between 1965 and 1980 (usually classified as Generation X) are most likely to shop online on a daily or weekly basis, while shoppers born between 1997 and 2012 (Generation Z) are the least likely to shop online.

 - Shoppers born between 1981 and 1996 (Millennials) are 14.3% more likely than any other generation to do most of their shopping online.